hidayetzadeyusif-cell/stacksprout/README.md

 visualize_tree(fib)
 ```

-This will open an interactive window displaying the recursive call tree for `fib(6)`.
+This opens an interactive window where you can scrub, step through, and replay the recursive call tree for `fib(6)`.

 ---